Do you want a career in TV drama?

 The first three months of the Course will be held in London.
 An accommodation allowance and travel expenses will be paid to writers based outside of London.
 The rest of the course will entail writing from home with script meetings in-person or online where necessary.
 Due to the Covid-19 Pandemic, meeting times, locations and delivery methods are subject to change.

 - Since 2020 the Writers’ Academy has been open to submissions from all writers, including those that have neither a professional commission, nor an agent.

 - If you have a film, television, theatre, or radio drama script, and you’re passionate about writing for television, please apply!

-- Adaptations, novels, short stories, poems, and short films (under 30 minutes duration) are ineligible for our original script submissions criteria.
+- Adaptations of third party materials, novels, short stories, poems, and short films (under 30 minutes duration) are ineligible for our original script submissions criteria.

 How to Apply

-Previous years have featured Jimmy McGovern, Andrew Davies, Russell T Davies, Jed Mercurio, Peter Bowker, Sarah Phelps, Dearbhla Walsh, Tony Jordan, Ashley Pharoah, Richard Curtis, Emma Freud, Laurie Nunn, Matt Charman, and many more.
+Previous years have featured Jimmy McGovern, Laurie Nunn, Andrew Davies, Russell T Davies, Dearbhla Walsh, Jed Mercurio, Peter Bowker, Sarah Phelps, Tony Jordan, Ashley Pharoah, Rachel Flowerday, Richard Curtis, Emma Freud, Matt Charman, Aysha Rafaele and many more.